microsoft/WhatTheHack/999-SAPonAzure/Student/05-PowerApps.md

 ## Introduction

-Mango Inc has established SAP landscape for several years.
-Now Mango Inc wants to enable users with simplified mobile user interface that requires data from multiple sources and one of the data source is S/4 Hana system.
+Contoso Inc has established SAP landscape for several years.
+Now Contoso Inc wants to enable users with simplified mobile user interface that requires data from multiple sources and one of the data source is S/4 Hana system.
 Assume that production workers on site want to know material information on their mobile devices.
 How do you build mobile application using No/Low code platform that can interact with SAP system seemlessly?
 In this challenge, we'll find that out.

 ## Description